chiaxin/MayaAPI101/Qt/How_to_write_a_Qt_Gui_in_Maya_API_use_vs.md

         delete qptr_mainwindow;
     }
 }

 // Do it member function.
 MStatus MainWindowCmd::doIt(const MArgList & argList)
 {
     // When qptr_mainwindow is not handle any QWidget address,
-    // We need to create a new class that is we made it before.
+    // we need to create a new class that is we made it before.
     // The constructor's first argument must to call _GetMayaMainWindow().
     // This custom window will be Maya's child.
-    // If the class instance is exists, Just to raise it. if ( qptr_mainwindow.isNull() )
+    // If the class instance is exists, Just to raise it. if (qptr_mainwindow.isNull())
     {
         qptr_mainwindow = new MainWindow(_GetMayaMainWindow());
         qptr_mainwindow->show();